cardano-foundation/developer-portal/docs/native-tokens/minting.md

 fee=$(cardano-cli transaction calculate-min-fee --tx-body-file matx.raw --tx-in-count 1 --tx-out-count 1 --witness-count 1 --$testnet --protocol-params-file protocol.json | cut -d " " -f1)
 ```

-Remember the transaction input and the output of ada must be equal or otherwise the transaction will fail.
+Remember, the transaction input and the output of ada must be equal or otherwise, the transaction will fail.
 There can be no leftovers.
 In order to calculate the remaining output wee need to subtract the fee from our funds and save the result in our output variable.

 ```bash
 output=$(expr $funds - $fee)
 ```

 We now have every value we need, so we can re-build the transaction, ready to be signed.
-To re-build we just issue the same command again, the only difference being our variables now holding the correct values.
+To re-build, we just issue the same command again, the only difference being our variables now holding the correct values.

 ```bash
 cardano-cli transaction build-raw \